proplot-dev/proplot/docs/why.rst

 Solution
 --------

+Proplot reproduces many of the `xarray.DataArray.plot`, `pandas.DataFrame.plot`, and `pandas.Series.plot`
+features directly on the axes plotting commands themselves.
+This includes :ref:`grouped or stacked <ug_bar>` bar plots and :ref:`layered or stacked <ug_bar>` area plots from two-dimensional input data, auto-detection of :ref:`diverging datasets <ug_autonorm>` for application of diverging colormaps and normalizers, and :ref:`on-the-fly colorbars and legends <ug_cbars_axes>` using `colorbar` and `legend` keywords.

-ProPlot reproduces many of the `xarray.DataArray.plot`, `pandas.DataFrame.plot`, and `pandas.Series.plot` features on the `~proplot.axes.Axes` plotting commands themselves.
-Passing a `~xarray.DataArray`, `~pandas.DataFrame`, or `~pandas.Series` through any plotting command updates the axis tick labels, axis labels, subplot title, and colorbar and legend labels from the metadata.
-This feature can be disabled by setting :rcraw:`autoformat` to ``False`` or passing ``autoformat=False`` to any plotting command.
+Proplot also handles metadata associated with `xarray.DataArray`, `pandas.DataFrame`, `pandas.Series`, and `pint.Quantity` objects.
+When a plotting command receives these objects, it updates the axis tick labels, axis labels, subplot title, and colorbar and legend labels from the metadata.
+For `~pint.Quantity` arrays (including `~pint.Quantity` those stored inside `~xarray.DataArray` containers), a unit string is generated from the `pint.Unit` according to the :rcraw:`unitformat` setting (note proplot also automatically calls `pint.UnitRegistry.setup_matplotlib` whenever a `~pint.Quantity` is used for *x* and *y* coordinates and removes the units from *z* coordinates to avoid the stripped-units warning message).

-ProPlot also supports `pint.Quantity` positional arguments by auto-calling `~pint.UnitRegistry.setup_matplotlib` when a `pint.Quantity` is detected and by extracting magnitudes from *z* coordinates (e.g., the data passed to ``contour``) to avoid the stripped-units warning message.
-It also adds a unit string formatted with :rcraw:`unitformat` as the default *x* and *y* axis label when :rcraw:`autoformat` is enabled and supports `~xarray.DataArray` containers with `pint.Quantity` arrays.

-Finally, as :ref:`described above <why_plotting>`, ProPlot implements features that were originally only available from the `xarray.DataArray.plot`, `pandas.DataFrame.plot`, and `pandas.Series.plot` commands -- like grouped bar plots, layered area plots, and on-the-fly colorbars and legends -- directly within the `~proplot.axes.Axes` plotting commands.
+These features can be disabled by setting :rcraw:`autoformat` to ``False`` or passing ``autoformat=False`` to any plotting command.

 Links
 -----